gennaroprota/breeze/readme.md

  - can reach 72 characters, just like the body lines (50 is really too little)

- - is worded in the imperative mood, but doesn't necessarily complete the sentence "this commit will...", e.g. it may begin with "Don't" (I believe that, in fact, this is the intent of the guidelines)
+ - is worded in the imperative mood, but doesn't necessarily complete the sentence "this commit will..."; e.g. it may begin with "Don't" (I believe that, in fact, this is the intent of the guidelines)

 Please, have a look at the guidelines if you are not familiar with them.